3coma3/btrfs-backup/README.md

 ### Configuration

-The configuration variables are declared in the CONFIG DECLARATION AND DEFAULTS section at the top of the script.
+Config variables are declared in the CONFIG DECLARATION AND DEFAULTS section at the top of the script.
 This is also where any defaults may be set.

 Custom configuration files, placed in the same directory as this script, can set (or override) the configuration variables as needed, for different backup applications.
 I include the two that I use at my laptop: